Williams Pinball Accessibility Report

-Williams Pinball has 3 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 3 accessibility features for Visual in Williams Pinball which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Large Game Elements: Game characters and other elements are large and distinguishable.
 Enemies and player characters are at least 1/6 of the height of the screen.
 Or there is a zoom feature to make them larger.

 Audio Cues for Visual Events

 Audio Cues for Visual Events: Audio is provided to indicate visual events.
 Game events or progress highlighted by visual icons, effects or animations are also accompanied by audio to signify that progress.
 This is useful for blind players.

 Similar Games With More Accessibility Features for Visual

 If you want to play Williams Pinball, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

 We've documented 3 accessibility features for Audio in Williams Pinball which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.